kachick/renovate-config-dprint/README.md

 When updating by bot as renovate, I recommend to check the dprint diff in CI.\
 A way is to integrate [dprint/check](https://github.com/dprint/check) in your GitHub Actions.

+## Targets

+The tested plugins are listed in [dprint.json](dprint.json)\
+The summary is as follows.

+- Official
+  - typescript, markdown, json etc
+- 3rd-party
+  - g-plane/malva, g-plane/markup_fmt

 ## Example